aslotte/mldotnet-real-time-data-streaming-workshop/instructions/part1-mldotnet.md

 From the confusion matrix we can see that we are getting 721 false negatives and only 84 transactions were correctly labelled as fraudlent (true positives)

-Given that our model is not up for the task, what can we do to improve it?
-Lets move on to the next section.
+Given that our model is not up for the task, what can we do to improve it?  move on to the next section.

   </p>
 </details>